Provincial Lived Experience Advisory

 The Lived Experience Café is hosted by Dementia Crossroads, the website of Behavioural Support Services, Providence Care Seniors Mental Health (Kingston, Ontario).
-It is a place for the public, persons with dementia, mental health, substance use and/or neurological disorders, their family, friends and care partners to share information and ideas for change.
+It is a place for the public, persons with dementia, complex mental health, substance use and/or neurological disorders, their family, friends and care partners to share information and ideas for change.

 Who is this for?

 Definition of Lived Experience: Lived Experience refers to the experience of living with dementia, mental health, substance use and/or neurological disorders or the experience of being a care partner of an individual with these conditions.
 Examples of care partners may include family members, friends, etc., who play or played an active role in supporting an individual living with the above conditions emotionally and/or physically.

 BSO Provincial Lived Experience Advisory: View PDF

 Our goal as a Provincial Lived Experience Advisory is to meet monthly.
 One month we will meet via teleconference/videoconference and the next month through online (typed) live chat events here on http://dementiacrossroads.ca/chat.php

 1. Provincial Lived Experience Advisory Teleconference/Videoconference Conversations:

 Provincial Lived Experience Advisory Teleconference/Video Conference Conversations will take place the third Tuesday of every other month from 12:30-2PM (July, September, November, January, March and May).

 The next Meeting will take place on Tuesday, March 19, 2019.